Amanda Kaufman MD

 Dr. Parke uses a holistic approach to treat dysfunction in the body.
 She completed her medical school training at the University of New England College of Osteopathic Medicine in Maine in 2009, followed by an internship and then three-year residency in Physical Medicine and Rehabilitation (PM&R) at the University of Michigan.
 In 2014 she completed a fellowship year in Osteopathic Manipulative Medicine / Neuromusculo-skeletal Medicine (OMM/NMM) at Michigan State University College of Osteopathic Medicine.
 Dr. Parke worked as faculty at the University of Michigan integrating traditional rehabilitation medicine with osteopathic manipulation before leaving to start her own practice focusing on osteopathic manipulative medicine.
 She continues as adjunct faculty at the University of Michigan in the department of PM&R and MSU College of Osteopathic Medicine, Department of OMM/NMM.

 Dr. Parke uses a variety of techniques to treat patients of all ages.
-Her treatments are mainly osteopathic manipulative medicine (OMM) and adjunctive treatments such as peripheral joint injections or prolotherapy, ozone and Prolozone therapy.
-Prolotherapy is used for tendon and ligament healing and joint stability.
-Peri-neural prolotherapy is used to relieve nerve inflammation.
-Ozone therapy accelerates healing and Prolozone therapy is used for healing and pain management.
-Dr. Parke also enjoys counseling on nutrition and exercise which are integral to overall body function and health.
+Her treatments include osteopathic manipulative medicine (OMM), exercise prescription and regenerative injections when necessary to stabilize injured joints.
+Dr. Parke also enjoys counseling on nutrition and lifestyle choices which are integral to overall body function and health.

 Dr. Parke's CV